FACT-Finder-Web-Components/shopware6-plugin/README.md

 **Note:** $context is object of class Shopware\Core\System\SalesChannel\SalesChannelContext

 ### Extending Specific Web Component Template

 All the Web Components rendering HTML, contains it inside the Twig block.
 If you need to change it just extend the parent file and override the block which contains the template.
-For example if you need to define own template for the ff-record element which is responsible for rendering record tiles on search result page
+For example if you need to define own template for the ff-record element which is responsible for rendering record titles on search result page

     {% sw_extends '@Parent/storefront/components/factfinder/record-list.html.twig' %}